 Lemurs are our national heritage in Madagascar.
 Other countries have their endemic animals that they are proud of.
 In Madagascar, we have Lemurs that are unique worldwide.
 However, we know, they are threatened.

-Thus, let’s make a challenge to giving an important place to lemurs if we talk about Madagascar.
-And if we don’t want to protect lemurs now, when all lemurs become to be extinct, are we going to blame each other?
+Thus, let’s give an important place to lemurs when we talk about Madagascar.
+If we don’t want to protect lemurs now, when all lemurs become extinct, are we going to blame each other?

 Learn about More WLF Events